-We start off our cruise by departing from the Mooloolaba Wharfs passenger dock, right behind Underwater World.
+We depart from the Mooloolaba Wharf passenger dock, right behind Underwater World.

-There is a colourful live commentary throughout the cruise that is very informative, so you will not only see the sights, but hear about them as well.
+A colourful and very informative live commentary is provided throughout the cruise – so you will not only see the sights, but hear about them as well.

-It is also here where you will be able to see the the research vessel, Croc One.
-This is the very boat owned by the late Steve Irwin, The Crocodile Hunter.
+It is here that you get to view Croc One, the very boat owned by the late Steve Irwin, The Crocodile Hunter.

 This is where we stop the boat and hand feed the local wild pelicans.
-We have been doing this for over 20 years now as is the only cruise boat to feed the pelicans.
+We have been doing this for over 27 years now and we are the only cruise boat that does this.
 They know us very well.

-Its then out to the river heads where we turn the boat around so you can see the breathtaking views of the coastline.
-You can see from Mooloolaba Beach right up to Noosa.
-Rest assured though, we don’t go into the open ocean.
+It’s then out to the river heads where we turn the boat around so you can see the breathtaking views of the coastline.
+From here you can view Mooloolaba Beach right up to Noosa.

-We then head back through the river passing the pilot boats used by the Brisbane pilotage service.
+We then head back through the river, passing the pilot boats used by the Brisbane pilotage service.
 Here you will also see the wild Osprey eagles’ nest.

-On our way back to the Wharf, we will pass the commercial fishing boats.
-Home to the largest longline fishing fleet in Australia.
-Also see prawn trawlers and crab boats.
+On our way back to the Wharf, we pass the commercial fishing boats – home to the largest long line fishing fleet in AustraliaA – as well as prawn trawlers and crab boats.

-On our arrival back at The Mooloolaba Wharf, after the boat has been tied up, we feed some wild fish that only come out for us.
-It is a very unique sight and is one of the reasons The Mooloolaba Canal Cruise is one of the most popular things to do in Mooloolaba.
+where in our arrival back at The Mooloolaba Wharf, we feed the fish that only come out for us.
+It is a very unique experience and is just one of the reasons a cruise on the M.V.
+Mudjimba is one of the most popular things to do in Mooloolaba.